 If you're having problems locating the correct item from the list one thing is for certain; the item you need to locate in the list will not contain the word Enumerator, so ignore all such entries.

 4) Double click to open the properties of the device you believe to be the main Bluetooth adapter.
 You will know straight away if you are in the correct item as you should see an “Advanced” tab with contents like that shown below.

 What you need to locate in this screen is the “LMP version” (Link Manager Protocol).
 Use the table below to translate the LMP version of your Bluetooth adapter to the actual revision of Bluetooth supported.
 Note that your LMP version may be a decimal number.
 In the example above the number is 6.1280.
 As the LMP table shows, any LMP number starting with 6 indicates that your adapter supports up to and including version 4 of the Bluetooth standard.

 |5||Bluetooth 3.0 + HS|

 Is your adapter supporting a Bluetooth revision much lower than the current 4.0 / 4.1 specification?
 If it is then using a new Bluetooth adapter in your computer may help improve reception.
-If your using devices that send a lot of data such as constant streaming audio or video then you really want ensure that both adapter and device are at least compatible with Bluetooth version 3.0 + HS.
+If you are using devices that send a lot of data such as constant streaming audio or video then you really want to ensure that both adapter and device are at least compatible with Bluetooth version 3.0 + HS.